PULPIT TODAY SERMONS

 1 Peter 1:17 says: “Since you call on a Father who judges each person’s work impartially, live out your time as foreigners here in reverent fear.”

 Theologians describe the Israelis’ 40-year wandering in the wilderness as God’s courtship with his people.
 This is what God loves!
 He loves to romance his people.
-And tents are places that enhance such communion between God and man.
+And tents are places that enhance such communion between God and Believers.

 It is the Festival of Tabernacles that points to the day of eternal romance when Believers will dwell with their Redeemer in Heaven.
-This is precisely how John characterized it in Revelation 21:1—3.
+This is how John characterized it in Revelation 21:1—3.

 Then I saw “a new heaven and a new earth,” for the first heaven and the first earth had passed away, and there was no longer any sea.
 (2) I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband.
 (3) And I heard a loud voice from the throne saying, “Look!
 God’s dwelling place is now among the people, and he will dwell with them.
 They will be his people, and God himself will be with them and be their God.